environmental-forecasting/environmental-stac-dashboard/CONTRIBUTING.md

 ### Write Documentation

-`icenet-dashboard` could always use more documentation, whether as part of the official `icenet-dashboard` docs, in docstrings, or even on the web in blog posts, articles, and such.
+`environmental-stac-dashboard` could always use more documentation, whether as part of the official `environmental-stac-dashboard` docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/icenet-ai/icenet-dashboard/issues.
+The best way to send feedback is to file an issue at https://github.com/environmental-forecasting/environmental-stac-dashboard/issues.

 If you are proposing a feature: